OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

             var client = GetGraphServiceClient();

+            // In order to use a calendar view, you must specify
+            // a start and end time for the view.
+Here we'll specify
+            // the next 7 days.
             DateTime start = DateTime.Today;
             DateTime end = start.AddDays(6);

+            // These values go into query parameters in the request URL,
+            // so add them as QueryOptions to the options passed ot the
+            // request builder.
             List<Option> viewOptions = new List<Option>();
             viewOptions.Add(new QueryOption("startDateTime",
               start.ToUniversalTime().ToString("s", System.Globalization.CultureInfo.InvariantCulture)));